Matus-Dubrava/file_scanner/README.md

     -   handle scenario when `mdm init` is issued from the directory where `mdm` has already been initalized
         -   do nothing by default
         -   use `--recreate` to remove current `mdm` repository and create a new one
+    -   block `touch` command if it is not clear which `mdm` the file belongs to in case there are subrepositories and the cwd's repository doesn't match file's nearest subrepository